disnetlab/iContinuum/README.md

                - If you have Windows terminal, enable Windows Subsystem for Linux (WSL) and then use "sudo apt install ansible"

   3- Create a new directory (folder) in the local terminal and pull all the available files and folders from master repository to that folder.
-To create the new directory please follow the below sample.
+To do that, please follow the below steps.

                - mkdir sample_folder
                - git clone https://github.com/disnetlab/iContinuum
+               - cd iContinuum

 # Step2- Modification